hschhhwwwo0o/yamu/README.md

 #### Module @mock-up-html-renderer

 A module designed to display a mock-up on an HTML page.
-Includes rendering and downloading the final image
+Includes rendering and downloading the final image.

 The module implements the claims: